metio/terraform-provider-k8s/docs/data-sources/awx_ansible_com_awx_v1beta1_manifest.md

 - `web_liveness_initial_delay` (Number) Initial delay before starting liveness checks on web pod
 - `web_liveness_period` (Number) Time period in seconds between each liveness check for the web pod
 - `web_liveness_timeout` (Number) Number of seconds to wait for a probe response from web pod
+- `web_manage_replicas` (Boolean) Enables operator control of replicas count for the web deployment when set to 'true'
 - `web_node_selector` (String) nodeSelector for the web pods
 - `web_readiness_failure_threshold` (Number) Number of consecutive failure events to identify failure of web pod
 - `web_readiness_initial_delay` (Number) Initial delay before starting readiness checks on web pod